kristinemlarson/gnssrefl/docs/rinex2snr.md

 <code>rinex2snr onsa00swe 2021 305 -nolook True </code>

-If you have something other than 30 second sampling, it can be set with -srate.
+If you have something other than 30 second sampling, it can be set with -samplerate.

 The RINEX inputs are always deleted, so do not put your only copy of the files in the working directory.
 Please note: we are using the publicly available <code>gfzrnx</code> code to convert RINEX 3 files into RINEX 2.11 files.